Conversions

 Deep dive & study plan

-Under the hood, the calculator leans on each measurement type uses a base unit (meters, kilograms, pascals, etc.). the tool multiplies by the ratio between your chosen unit’s factor and every other factor to keep conversions precise.—that’s why we surface the full expression (“value_target = value_input × (factor_input ÷ factor_target)”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Each measurement type uses a base unit (meters, kilograms, pascals, etc.).
+The tool multiplies by the ratio between your chosen unit’s factor and every other factor to keep conversions precise.
+The core relationship is value_target = value_input × (factor_input ÷ factor_target), shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist